NeoGameDevelopmentNetwork/area10_geos_apps_development/doc/README.md

 # Area6510

-### DOCUMENTATION
+### DOC
-This directory includes some documents, howtos and reviews.
+This directory includes some manuals and howtos.